choice404/botbox/README.md

 ## 🐛 Troubleshooting

 -   **Missing `botbox.conf`?** Run `botbox init` in your project directory to generate it.
+-   **Missing global config?** The global configuration file will be automatically created when you run any Bot Box command.
+-   **Legacy config format?** Run `botbox project upgrade` to upgrade your configuration to the latest schema.
 -   **Cogs not loading?**
     -   Verify cog names in `botbox.conf` match the actual file names in the `cogs/` directory.
     -   Ensure the cog files exist.
+    -   Run `botbox config sync` to synchronize your configuration with your cog files.
 -   **Token errors?** Make sure your `.env` file is present in the project root and contains `DISCORD_BOT_TOKEN=YOUR_TOKEN_HERE`.
+-   **Update issues?** If automatic updates fail, try running `botbox update` manually.
+-   **Configuration issues?** Use `botbox config list` to view all current settings, or `botbox config list -g` for global settings.
+-   **Panic or crashes?** Ensure you're running the latest version with `botbox update`, and check that your project structure is valid.

 ---